yyxiong/jiggly/readme.md

 ## config

-jigglypuff can accept a config file named `jiggly.json` under the work path.
+zcyjiggly can accept a config file named `jiggly.json` under the work path.

 ### options